-Steinway & Sons releases a new double album by pianist Yoonie Han; a charming set of miniatures by French composer Reynaldo Hahn
+Steinway & Sons releases a double album by pianist Yoonie Han; a charming set of miniatures by French composer Reynaldo Hahn.

 Reynaldo Hahn's “53 poèmes pour piano” collectively titled Le Rossignol éperdu is the early 20th Century’s answer to Mendelssohn’s Songs Without Words.